Anglosphere

-The Anglosphere, also known as the Anglo-American world, is a Western-led sphere of influence among Anglophone countries.
-The core group of this sphere of influence comprises five developed countries that maintain close social, cultural, political, economic, and military ties with each other: Australia, Canada, New Zealand, the United Kingdom, and the United States.
+The Anglosphere is a Western-led sphere of influence among English-speaking countries with strong political, economic, cultural, and military ties.
+The core group of this sphere comprises five developed countries that maintain a close alliance: Australia, Canada, New Zealand, the United Kingdom, and the United States.
 Although extended definitions do include non-Western and developing countries that were once part of the British Empire and retained English influence and common law upon independence, the Anglosphere is a distinct grouping that is not simply synonymous with countries in which the English language has official status.

 Anglosphere countries are generally aligned with each other on global issues and collaborate extensively in matters of security, as exemplified by alliances like Five Eyes.
-The core countries of the Anglosphere are either NATO members or designated by the United States as major non-NATO allies.
+Five core countries of the Anglosphere are either NATO members or designated by the United States as major non-NATO allies.

 Definitions

-The Anglosphere is the Anglo-American sphere of influence.
+According to science fiction writer Neal Stephenson in his 1995 book The Diamond Age, the Anglosphere is the Anglo-American sphere of influence.
 (Note: "The Anglosphere – shorthand for the Anglo-American sphere of influence – established the concept and structure of the modern transnational community....
 The Anglosphere (in the narrow sense of the former British Empire, including Canada, Australia and New Zealand, and the US) has been the architect and a staunch proponent of international norms.")
-The term was first coined by the science fiction writer Neal Stephenson in his book The Diamond Age, published in 1995.
 John Lloyd adopted the term in 2000 and defined it as including English-speaking countries like the United Kingdom, the United States, Canada, Australia, New Zealand, Ireland, South Africa, and the British West Indies.
 James C. Bennett defines anglosphere as "the English-speaking Common Law-based nations of the world", arguing that former British colonies that retained English common law and the English language have done significantly better than counterparts colonised by other European powers.
 The Merriam-Webster dictionary defines the Anglosphere as "the countries of the world in which the English language and cultural values predominate".
 (Note: "The group of countries where English is the main native language.".)
 Similarly, recent studies describe the Anglosphere as a non-continuous region united by the concept of a transnational imagined community, grounded in shared language, history, and cultural values.
 However the Anglosphere is usually not considered to include all countries where English is an official language, so it is not synonymous with anglophone.